ALEXOVNA/alexovna.maker/README.md

-# alexovna.maker
+# My achiviements
- My achiviements from hackathons.
+from hackathons